arangodb-helper/arangodb/README.md

 Running in Docker
 -----------------
-You can run ArangoDBStarter using our ready made docker container.
+You can run `arangodb` using our ready made docker container.

-When using ArangoDBStarter in a Docker container it will also run all servers in a docker using the `arangodb/arangodb:latest` docker image.
+When using `arangodb` in a Docker container it will also run all servers in a docker using the `arangodb/arangodb:latest` docker image.
 If you wish to run a specific docker image for the servers, specify it using the `--docker` argument.